-Hilary Duff Posts Sweet New Photo Of Four-Month-Old Daughter Banks Looking Like A Little Fashionista
+Hilary Duff Posts Sweet New Photo Of 4-Month-Old Daughter Banks Looking Like A Little Fashionista

 “Ohhh myyyy…. she is so cute and that smile, sweet angel,” another fan wrote along with an angel emoji.

 Banks is Hilary’s second child but her first with Matthew Koma.
 Hilary is also the proud mama to Luca Comrie, who she shares with ex-husband Mike Comrie.
-6-year-old Luca also makes plenty of appearances on his mom’s Instagram page and it’s easy to see that Hilary is loving the role of mom in her life.
+Six-year-old Luca also makes plenty of appearances on his mom’s Instagram page, and it’s easy to see that Hilary is loving the role of mom in her life.

 Back in October, Hilary announced to the world that her new baby girl had finally arrived.
 In an Instagram post, Duff can be seen cradling baby Banks in her arms as Matthew stands just behind her and stares into his daughter’s eyes.
-To go along with the sweet image was aan equally as sweet caption in which Duff introduces her daughter to her millions of followers.
+To go along with the sweet image was an equally sweet caption in which Duff introduces her daughter to her millions of followers.

 “Banks Violet Bair. this little bit has fully stolen our hearts!
 She joined our world at home on Thursday afternoon and is absolute magic.”